- How to Import Data

 By creating custom templates, you can easily access files with custom settings or commands you frequently use.
 When you open a file as a template, a new untitled file is created, so you do not change the original file.

-Start by creating a file you want to use a template.
+Start by creating a file you want to use as a template.
 Next, you will place a copy of the file in a special Templates folder in your home directory.
 Files inside the Templates folder can be opened from DataGraph as a template.

 Open from DataGraph